benvaljean/benvaljean.github.io/_posts/2009-08-20-Monitoring_Exchange_2007_using_Nagios.markdown

             command_line $USER1$/check_nt -H $HOSTADDRESS$ -p 12489 -v COUNTER -d SHOWALL -l "\\\\MSExchange Database(Information Store)\\Version buckets allocated","Ex DB Version Buckets allocated: %.f" -w 5000 -c 12000
     }

+#### Database Transaction Log Record Stalls / sec

+This counter states how many log records Exchange was unable to write to the log buffers each second because the buffers are full.
+This counter should remain at 0 for most of the time.
+Spikes up to 100 are OK, an average of 10 or more can indicate high IO write latencies.

     define service {
             use                     generic-service